takmanman/takmanman.github.io/_posts/2020-04-22-github-page-aws-lambda.md

 excerpt: "Add a comment system to your static website using AWS Lambda and Amazon API Gateway"
 image: "/assets/posts/2020-04-22-images/architecture.png"
 shortname: "GitHub-page-aws-lambda"
-twitter_title:"Add a Comment System to Your Static WebSite Using AWS Lambda and Amazon API Gateway"
+twitter_title: "Add a Comment System to Your Static WebSite Using AWS Lambda and Amazon API Gateway"
 date: 2020-04-22
 ---